csdh97/causal-inference-electrolyte/README.md

 ```bash
 python main.py --mode custom --data_path ./data/experiment_data.xlsx --output_variable all --save_path './save.xlsx'
 ```
-The results would be saved to the `./save.xlsx`, and you can change the `--output_variable` to choose your desired treatments and outcomes to obtain the results.
+The results would be saved to the `./save.xlsx`, and you can change the `--output_variable` to choose your desired treatments and outcomes to obtain the results, like `'X1, Y, X2, Y, X3, Y'`.

 ## Acknowledges
 - [notears](https://github.com/xunzheng/notears)